hamzaelouiaazzani/vehicle_counting_CV/.ipynb_checkpoints/README-checkpoint.md

 * **Vehicle Counting:** This notebook is based on the [vehicle_counting_CV](https://github.com/hamzaelouiaazzani/vehicle_counting_CV) repository (My repository), which is also licensed under the AGPL license.

-This notebook provides step-by-step instructions to set up and run the vehicle counting application on three different platforms: Google Colab, Jupyter Notebooks, and via Bash/Linux commands.
+This notebook provides step-by-step instructions to set up and run the vehicle counting application on four different platforms: Google Colab, Jupyter Notebooks, and via Bash/Linux commands and in  NANO JETSON Kit.
 ## 1.1.
 Google Colab
 If you prefer working with Colab notebooks, kindly click on the icon below to open the notebook in Google Colab: